 Layered consent instead of open: Recital 33 of the GDPR seems to provide some leeway with regard to use of consent in the context of scientific research.
 In particular, this recital notes that ‘[i]t is often not possible to fully identify the purpose of personal data processing for scientific research purposes at the time of data collection.
 Therefore, data subjects should be allowed to give their consent to certain areas of scientific research when in keeping with recognized ethical standards for scientific research’.
 This means individuals should be able to consent to some specific parts of research.

 Future of biobanking: It has been suggested that the GDPR facilitates scientific research and therefore biobanking activities by providing more flexibility with data processing requirements (e.g., storage time).
 Until the European data protection regulators issue additional guidance on the matter at stake, Member States regulation will have to be consulted first before launching biobanking activities.

 The next Brussels Privacy Hub workshop from the series on the implementation of the GDPR will address data protection issues arising from the use of smart grids in the energy sector.
 The workshop will take place on 21 March 2017.
-For more information, please visit the BPH website or contact us at .
+For more information about upcoming BPH events, please visit the BPH website or contact us at email@example.com.